org-tigris-jsapar/jsapar/docs/index.md

 into any markup language by the use of xslt.
 ### Bean mapping features
 * Support converting Java objects to or from any of the other supported input or output formats.
-* Supports natively all primitive types, Number types, String, BigDecimal, BigInteger, Enum, java.util.Date and the java.time types.
+* Supports natively all primitive types, `Number`, `String`, `BigDecimal`, `BigInteger`, `Enum`, `java.util.Date` and the `java.time` types.
-* It is possible to programmatically make manipulations and transformations between parsing and the bean is created which makes it possible to join and split cells that does not fit a bean property one-to-one.
+* It is possible to programmatically make manipulations and transformations between parsing and the bean is created which makes it possible to join and split cells that do not fit a bean property one-to-one.
 ### CSV features
-* Support for CSV and all other delimited files such as TAB-separated or multi character separated.
+* Support for CSV and all other kinds delimited files such as TAB-separated or multi character separated.
 * Configurable line separator character sequence.
 * Handles quoted cells with configurable quote character.
 * Can handle quotes both according to [RFC4180](https://tools.ietf.org/html/rfc4180) and naive quoting first and last.